pingevt/d8-missing-parts/presentation/presentation.md

 Re-use and learn from core modules

-^A lot of times I just want to tweak one small thing, extend from core Copy cores and modify to your heart’s content
+^- A lot of times I just want to tweak one small thing, extend from core
-Most of this could be done in a preprocess, but now I don't have to inturupt Drupal's flow, I can be a part of it.
+- Copy cores and modify to your heart’s content
 - *And we do have display formatter Settings

 ---